Did you know that the circus came to St. Thomas?

 Mounted on his American Pony, he rode around in circles exhibiting many “pleasing acts of horsemanship”.

-This one-of-a-kind show stayed in St. Thomas for a several days, much to everyone’s delight!
+This one-of-a-kind show stayed in St. Thomas for several days, much to everyone’s delight!

 Here is the glowing advertisement for Elephant Mary’s performance.